-Philadelphia is home to many amazing hotels (Affiliate Link), but if you are concentrating your visit to Philadelphia in the Old City and around sites like Independence Hall, you can’t get a better location than the Hotel Monaco.
+Philadelphia is home to many amazing hotels, but if you are concentrating your visit to Philadelphia in the Old City and around sites like Independence Hall and the Museum of the American Revolution, you can’t get a better location than the Hotel Monaco.

 However, it’s not just the location or the view that make this hotel special (though they certainly don’t hurt).
 If you are looking for a luxury hotel experience, the Hotel Monaco also makes for a great place to stay.

 I’ve twice been put up at the Hotel Monaco while working with Visit Philly.
 Both times, I’ve thoroughly enjoyed my stay.
-There are a lot of small touches that you don’t necessarily expect to get from a chain motel that make the hotel feel more likely a small, boutique hotel than a chain.
+There are a lot of small touches that you don’t necessarily expect to get from a larger company that make the hotel feel more likely a small, boutique hotel than a chain.

 The hotel is located in the Lafayette Building.
 Built in 1907, the building served as an office building for many years.
 After sitting abandoned for a few years, the building was transformed into the Hotel Monaco which opened in 2013.